 The MSME’s online registration must be done on the government portal, udyamregistration.gov.in.
 Further, registration of the MSMEs can be done under the following two categories available in the portal:

-The new entrepreneurs and those with EM-II registration need to click the button “For New Entrepreneurs who are not Registered yet as MSME or those with EM-II” shown on the home page for registering MSME.
+The new entrepreneurs and those with EM-II registration need to click the button “For New Entrepreneurs who are not Registered yet as MSME or those with EM-II” shown on the home page for registering as MSME.
 New registration of MSME is carried out by entering the Aadhaar card and PAN numbers.

 However, the entrepreneur must enter the “Type of Organization” and the PAN number and click the “Validate PAN” button.
 The portal obtains the PAN details from the government databases and validates the PAN number of the entrepreneur.
-After verification of the PAN, the Udyam Registration form will appear, and the entrepreneurs need to fill in their enterprise’s personal details and details.
+After verification of the PAN, the Udyam Registration form will appear, and the entrepreneurs need to fill in their enterprise’s details.

 Once the details on the MSME registration form are filled in, the “Submit and Get Final OTP” button will be clicked.
 After that, the MSME online registration process will be completed, and a successful registration message with a reference number will appear.
-This reference number has to be noted down for future use.
+This reference number should be noted for future use.
 After verification of the MSME registration form, which may take a few days, the competent authority issues the Udyam Registration Certificate.

 It is pertinent to indicate seven benefits of registering as an MSME in our country.